 Chosen from Australian creative agencies, Percept obviously knew a strong and memorable creative concept was key.
 In addition, we had to devise a formula that would see a variety of creative with consistent execution for the life of such a large corporate press ad campaign once it was in the hands of the client.

-Once the concept had been agreed upon, Percept brainstormed many acronym headlines that were to be used throughout the advertising campaign in conjunction with stock photo imagery which was laid out in a design template that follows the directive of the company’s global corporate style guide.
+Once the concept had been agreed upon, the brand designers of Percept brainstormed many acronym headlines that were to be used throughout the advertising campaign in conjunction with stock photo imagery which was laid out in a design template that follows the directive of the company’s global corporate style guide.

 Since launching, the creative for this corporate press ad campaign design has proven to be successful in achieving the client’s objectives.
-This justified their decision in working with Percept over the other Australian creative agencies.
+This justified their decision in working with brand designers, Percept, over the other Australian creative agencies.